Rhynchophorini

 The tribe Rhynchophorini is the largest member of the true weevil subfamily Dryophthorinae.
 Alonso-Zarazaga and Lyal (1999) treated it as a distinct subfamily, Rhynchophorinae (in the family Dryophthoridae).
 Weevils of this tribe have the pygidium (VII abdominal tergite) not covered by the elytra.

-This tribe includes the largest weevils of the subfamily, such as palm weevils.
+This tribe includes the largest weevils of the subfamily and includes important pests, such as Sitophilus (grain weevils) and palm weevils in the genus Rhynchophorus: